 North Stradbroke Island

 If hitting the beach and getting your hike on sounds more like your thing than heading inland, North Stradbroke Island is basically heaven and it’s only a 60-minute or so drive away from the Gold Coast to the ferry launch point.
-Highlights of island life include the stunning North Gorge Walk, a 1.2km track that winds around Straddie’s North Gorge Headland and offers spectacular views over the ocean, the tea-stained Brown Lake and Point Lookout, which serves as an excellent spot to watch the yearly humpback whale migration now that winter has finally rolled around.
+Highlights of island life include the stunning North Gorge Walk, a 1.2km track that winds around Straddie’s North Gorge Headland and offers spectacular views over the ocean, the tea-stained Brown Lake and Point Lookout, which serves as an excellent spot to watch the yearly humpback whale migration now that winter is inching closer.
 The more adventurous weekend-wanderers amongst us might also want to take a shot at sand-boarding or go for a bike ride along the crisp white stretches of Straddie’s many beaches.
 Whatever mode of adventure takes your fancy just make sure that you stop in at the iconic Stradbroke Island Beach Hotel for a beer and parmy to top off your trip.

 Montville & The Sunshine Coast Hinterlands

 With a population of under 1000 people, Montville is a perfectly quaint gateway to the gorgeous Sunshine Coast Hinterlands area.
 Combining European-style stores selling a variety of hand-crafted goods with natural splendour aplenty, Montville more than deserves its reputation as the creative soul of the region.
 Start your day with brunch at one of many of Montville’s premier cafes, before donning your activewear for a hike through Kondalila National Park—home to a gushing waterfall and rock pools perfect for dipping your feet into.
 Then, hop in your car and head south to Baroon Pocket Dam, a Canadian-esque lake tucked between Montville and Maleny that will low-key blow your mind.